Nerivarne/Garden_simulator_no2/README.md

 ### Gardener
 - You should be able to create a gardener with providing his name.

-- It has a "canPick" method which take a flower as parametr and returns true (if flower has 3 or more blooms) otherwise it returns false.
+- It has a `canPick()` method which take a flower as parametr and returns true (if flower has 3 or more blooms) otherwise it returns false.

 ### Garden
 - It should have a list of flowers.

-- It has a "wateringAllGarden" which should watering every flower in the garden.
+- It has a `wateringAllGarden()` which should watering every flower in the garden.

-- It has a "pickFlower(gardener)" method which should remove all the flowers which gardener can pick (it calls another method).
+- It has a `pickFlower(gardener)` method which should remove all the flowers which gardener can pick (it calls another method).

-- It has a "sellFlower(flower)" which removes the flower the customer chooses.
+- It has a `sellFlower(flower)` which removes the flower the customer chooses.